 The plushest pick of the Airport hotels, this five-star Marriott is a match for some of the city’s chicest stays.

-The hotel facilities are equally grandiose; geared towards the jetlagged traveller who needs to unwind, you’ll find six restaurants, the award winning Quan spa and even a dedicated 9-hole golf course.
+The hotel facilities are equally grandiose; geared towards the jetlagged traveler who needs to unwind, you’ll find five restaurants and the award-winning Quan spa.
 The hotel offers a free-on-request shuttle bus to the airport.

 The only budget option within easy reach of the hotel, the Novotel is also a good chance to get away from the international feel of the airport and step into Hong Kong.

 Mall rats will be glad to hear the hotel is linked to the Tung Chung shopping mall, as well as the Hong Kong metro.
-The hotel features a complimentary shuttle service to the airport at fifteen minute intervals between 6:00a.m. – 11:45p.m.
+The hotel features a complimentary shuttle service to the airport at fifteen-minute intervals between 6:00 a.m. and 11:45 p.m.